riggles1/GunconDuino-With-Screen-Flash/README.md

 PS1 Guncon controller as absolute Mouse coordinates (or Joystick) via Arduino Pro Micro or Leonardo.

 This repository is a fork based on the original work by Matheus Fraguas (sonik-br).
 The goal of this fork is to make the project compatible with RetroArch's **Shader (hold)** function so that a screen flash is triggered and sent together with the trigger press when the game requests it, improving reliability (no more missed shots when aiming at dark areas no matter how fast you shoot).
-Light sensing has a 48ms leniency window in case light is lost before the trigger press gets sent to the game (XY will always immediately update again at any frame light is sensed, it's just there if light is lost very momentarily, so there's zero latency drawbacks with this).

 Due to 1-3 frame emulation lag (setup dependent) the built-in flash in games didn't match the original GunconDuino timings.
 The new shader flash allows you to play any gun games when configured correctly.
 The script is set up for 1-2 frames of emulation lag maximum (2 frames max = 34ms, bufferDelay be set to higher value in the .ino  ```bufferDelayUs = 34000UL;``` if you can't bring down the input lag of your own setup.